gtalus/GURPSInitTool/docs/quick_start.rst

 Basic operation
 ===============

-When first starting GURPSInitiativeTool (hearafter GIT) you will see a window looking something like this:
+When first starting GURPSInitiativeTool you will see a window looking something like this:

 .. image:: _static/01_start_screen.png